JayOfemi/BlackJack/README.md

 Once a game is started, the invoking address is registered as the player.

-Player can then place a bet to begin the game (100 GWei < bet < 1 Ether).
+Player can then place a bet to begin the game round (100 GWei < bet < 1 Ether).

-NOTE: player must click "ShowTable" after each move to refresh the table info display.
+NOTE: Player must click "ShowTable" after each move to refresh the table info display.

 RULES: